-Such a big dip in colony collapse is good, but the effects of CCD have always varied from year to year, so the broader significance of this shift remains hazy.
-Plus, as Bloomberg News reports, the drop in CCD is at least partly due to beekeepers' practice of splitting hives.
+The effects of CCD have always varied from year to year — including a dramatic improvement in 2017 — so the broader significance of this shift remains hazy.
+Plus, drops in CCD are at least partly due to beekeepers' practice of splitting hives.
 This is a normal practice that mimics how a hive naturally creates new colonies, but it also weakens the original hive in the short-term, and may not be sustainable over time unless life starts getting easier for bees in general.

 Mite and main

 A varroa mite on a honeybee host, captured by a scanning electron microscope.
 (Photo: Wikimedia Commons)

 The causes of CCD are still hazy a decade after its 2006 debut, but research points to a variety of triggers for recent bee declines, including varroa mites — invasive parasites that are wreaking havoc with hives across the country.